How to determine whether you need better attic ventilation

 In the summer, good attic ventilation reduces heat buildup.
 That cuts cooling costs and prolongs shingle life.
 In the winter, warm, moist air seeps into the attic from the living space below.
 Good ventilation allows the heat and moisture to escape.
 That keeps your attic dry and reduces ice dams.
 Here are four signs of an unventilated or under ventilated attic:

-For the best results, place roof vents near the roof's peak and soffit vents in the eaves.
+For the best results, place roof ventilation near the roof’s peak and soffit vents in the eaves.
 Air flows in through the soffit vents and out through the roof vents.
 Vents come in various styles.
-We chose rectangular, hooded roof vents and rectangular soffit vents because they're easy to install.
-Everything you need is available at home centers.
-Aside from vents, you'll need a handful of 1-1/4 in. roofing nails, 1/2-in. galvanized screws for the soffit vents, utility knife blades, a dust mask and one tube of roofing cement for every three vents.
-You'll cut holes for the vents with a jigsaw or reciprocating saw.
+We chose rectangular, hooded roofing vents and rectangular soffit vents because they’re easy to install.
+Everything you need to begin a how to roof ventilators project is available at home centers.
+Aside from vents, you’ll need a handful of 1-1/4 in. roofing nails, 1/2-in. galvanized screws for the soffit vents, utility knife blades, a dust mask and one tube of roofing cement for every three vents.
+You’ll cut holes for the vents with a jigsaw or reciprocating saw.
 Expect to spend a full day on this project.
 A cool day is best.
 On a warm day, attics can get dangerously hot.
 Heat also makes shingles easy to damage.

-Center nails between rafters 18 in. from the roof's peak.
-Drive nails up through the sheathing and shingles to mark vent locations.
+Center nails between rafters 18 in. from the roof’s peak.
+Drive nails up through the sheathing and shingles to mark roof air vent locations.

 Cut shingles with a utility knife.
 Make the cutout area 1/2 in. larger than the vent opening.
 Chalk provides an easy-to-see cutting line.